hamidghasemi69/hamidghasemi69.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Hamidreza Ghasemi Damavandi, and currently work as a **Principal Data Scientist** in Actionable Analytics group at [the Office of the University Provost at Arizona State University](https://provost.asu.edu/) where I maintain the whole end-to-end machine learning model development to model deployment.
-Prior to my current position, I was a senior machine learning scientist at Overstock.
+I am Hamidreza Ghasemi Damavandi, currently serving as a **Principal Data Scientist** in the Actionable Analytics group within [the Office of the University Provost at Arizona State University](https://provost.asu.edu/).
+In this role, I oversee the complete lifecycle of machine learning projects, from model development to deployment.
+Previously, I worked as a Senior Machine Learning Scientist at Overstock.

-I have obtained my Bachelor's degree in Electrical Engineering from the [University of Tehran](https://ut.ac.ir/en) (ranked 1st university in Iran) Summer 2013, Master's degree and Ph.D in Electrical Engineering from the [University of Iowa](https://uiowa.edu/), Summer 2016.
+I earned my Bachelor's degree in Electrical Engineering from the [University of Tehran](https://ut.ac.ir/en) (ranked as the top university in Iran) in Summer 2013 and later completed my Master's and Ph.D. in Electrical Engineering at the [University of Iowa](https://uiowa.edu/) in Summer 2016.

-For more information, please refer to my [**resume**](../files/resume.pdf).
+For additional details, please see my [**resume**](../files/resume.pdf)..

 Research Interest
 ====

-I am passionate about various areas of **Artificial Intelligence** including **Statistical Machine Learning**, **Scientific Machine Learning**, **Deep Learning**, **Reinforcement Learning**, and **Natural Language Processing**.
-Additionally, I am interested in deploying machine learning applications on a cloud solution using **MLOps** principals.
+I am deeply passionate about **Artificial Intelligence**, with interests spanning **Statistical Machine Learning**, **Scientific Machine Learning**, **Deep Learning**, **Reinforcement Learning**, and **Natural Language Processing**.
+I am also enthusiastic about implementing machine learning solutions on cloud platforms using **MLOps** principles for efficient deployment and scalability.

 Recent News
 ====

+- **[October 2024]**: I successfully passed Amazon Web Services - AI Practitioner Certification Exam.

 - **[April 2023]**: I successfully passed Amazon Web Services - Machine Learning Specialty Certification Exam.